leelinde92/2359calculator/readme.md

 ### My approach
 - Observe that it's a scientific calculator with arithmetic rules
 - Note that there's no requirement to show statement before evaluation, but show it anyway.
 - Due to size of the feature, not much to do.
-To demonstrate my understanding of Gitflow workflow, the feature is broken down by individual tasks.
+To demonstrate my understanding of Gitflow workflow, I have broken the feature down by individual tasks.
 Beginning from UI, then tackle business logic.
 - Assume the test includes creating a function for evaluating expressions, not using `eval`.

 ### Project specifications